ics-software-engineering/play-example-mysql/README.md

 **5. Create the database to be used with your Play application**

-A significant difference between the default "H2" database application used by Play and MySQL is that H2 will automatically create the database to be used with your Play application, but but MySQL will not.
-Thus, you have to manually create the database (but not the schema) to be used with your application.
+A significant difference between Play's default "H2" database and MySQL is that H2 will automatically create the database to be used with your Play application, but MySQL will not.
+Thus, you have to manually create the MySQL database to be used with your application.

 For this example, we will call our database "playexamplemysql".
-Assuming we are using the root user, you can create it in MySQL with the following
+Assuming we are using the root user for Play development, you can create it in MySQL with the following

     $ mysql -u root -p
     Enter password: <enter password here>